ksepehri/CarND-Vehicle-Detection/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using spatial binning, color histograms, and HOG.
+I trained a linear SVM using spatial binning, and HOG.
 In Step 5 I extracted features from the data (split into train and test sets) and I scaled and trained them.

 ![alt text][image14]
 ![alt text][image1]